zione8036/course-management/README.md

 # Course Management System

 Welcome to the Course Management System!
-This project helps you manage courses, students, and instructors efficiently.
 Follow the simple steps below to set up and run the project.

 ## Step 1: Create a Database